upcliujie/mesa/docs/drivers/llvmpipe.rst

 Development Notes
 -----------------

--  When looking at this code for the first time, start in lp_state_fs.c, and then skim through the ``lp_bld_*`` functions called there, and the comments at the top of the ``lp_bld_*.c`` functions.
+-  When looking at this code for the first time, start in :file:`lp_state_fs.c`, and then skim through the ``lp_bld_*`` functions called there, and the comments at the top of the ``lp_bld_*.c`` functions.
--  The driver-independent parts of the LLVM / Gallium code are found in ``src/gallium/auxiliary/gallivm/``.
+-  The driver-independent parts of the LLVM / Gallium code are found in :file:`src/gallium/auxiliary/gallivm/`.
 The filenames and function prefixes need to be renamed from ``lp_bld_`` to something else though.
 -  We use LLVM-C bindings for now.
 They are not documented, but follow the C++ interfaces very closely, and appear to be complete enough for code generation.
 See `this stand-alone example <https://npcontemplation.blogspot.com/2008/06/secret-of-llvm-c-bindings.html>`__.
-   See the ``llvm-c/Core.h`` file for reference.
+   See the :file:`llvm-c/Core.h` file for reference.

 .. _recommended_reading: